The Backstory: Have you eaten an Olympia oyster?

 When other Washington cities tried to usurp Olympia as the state capital, city boosters and businessmen hosted “pro-Olympia” oyster feeds around the state.
 Olympia kept its political seat, “and the oyster dinners were given the credit,” Steele wrote.
 Some journalists described the oysters as Olympia’s “succulent lobbyist.”
 Oyster and city became inextricable, and the name stuck.

 But an earlier account holds that a pioneering oysterman named Joseph Gale was the first to attach the city’s name to the bivalve as a branding maneuver.
-Gale was trying to sell his oysters in San Francisco, but nobody was buying because, “Nobody knew anything about them.”
+Gale worked beds originally owned and tended by his Coast Salish wife Katie Gale and her family, and was trying to sell the oysters in San Francisco.
+But nobody was buying because, “Nobody knew anything about them.”
 So Gale hired shills to go into restaurants and ask for Olympia oysters, “and thus worked up a field for them.”

 I didn’t have the chance to taste the oysters during my reporting.
 While summer is the best time to tromp around with shellfish biologists — daytime low tides! — it’s not the best time to eat the bivalves.
 Tim McMillin, of Olympia Oyster Company, doesn’t sell them in the warm months because they’re spawning.